gaetano-guerriero/tableselect/README.rst

 *tableselect* is a small tool to manage row selection inside html tables.

-Its main objectives are zero external dependecy and multi-page support.
+Its main objectives are zero external dependecies and multi-page support.

 Basic usage